Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/4 Physical Dysphoria.md

 [[Yes]] ==Sometimes it may just simply be a feeling of being incorrect, which you may not even attribute to gender or sex. ==For most of my life I believed that the reason I hate my body was because I was fat.
 It wasn’t until I started transition that I realized I don’t hate my fat at all, I hated having _male_ fat.
 The feminine curves that HRT gave me make me feel so much more in tune with my body.

 The dysphoria one feels about their body can and will change over time, for better and worse.
-For example, many trans women enter into transition feeling no disconnect with their genitals, but later find that as larger sources of dysphoria melt away, that they become less comfortable with their original configuration.
+For example, many [[transgender|trans]] women enter into transition feeling no disconnect with their genitals, but later find that as larger sources of dysphoria melt away, that they become less comfortable with their original configuration.
 Alternatively, some may assume that they will absolutely need facial feminization surgery, but then 2 years in to transition, realize they’re actually okay with how they look.

 It’s okay for you to realize you need more or less than when you started.